What is Sickle Cell?

 Red blood cells

-Sickle Cell is the name for a group of different but similar inherited health conditions that affect hemoglobin.
+Sickle Cell is the name for a group of different but similar inherited health conditions that affect haemoglobin.
 It is the most common and the fastest growing genetic condition in the UK.
 Sickle Cell gets its name because the red blood cells - which are normally round and flexible - become shaped like a crescent moon or farmer’s sickle.
 The unusually-shaped red blood cells are rigid and they can block blood vessels.
 This reduces the blood flow to that part of the body resulting in excruciating pain known as a Sickle Cell crisis.
 This can sometimes cause damage.

 Sickle Cell can cause the following symptoms: